gabrielantonyxaviour/aptos-hack/TASKS.md

 2. Fetch post with comment
 3. All promotions
 4. All applications
-5. Approved promotions
-6. Profile information
+5. Profile information - DONE
-7. Fetch posts by user.
+6. Fetch posts by user - DONE

 ## UI